Mar 22, 2022

 3 min Read

-With this in mind, we’ve searched for ways to support fresh managers in their continuous leadership development journey.
+With this in mind, we’ve searched for ways to support new managers in their continuous leadership development journey.
 To do so, we’ve aligned ourselves with the core managerial principles that have proven to help senior leaders in the past.

-The inspiration comes from Andy Grove’s (“High Output Management”) idea that training is the highest leverage activity a manager can do to increase the output of an organization.
+Our inspiration comes from Andy Grove’s (“High Output Management”) idea that training is the highest leverage activity a manager can do to increase the output of an organization.

 “A manager’s output = The output of the organization under his influence.”

 Following the Hostinger Principle of Hire & Develop the Best, our senior management and external trainers have committed to fostering said value in Hostinger’s leaders.
-They have prepared content for training sessions based on their own best practices, favorite books, articles, and ideology.
+They have prepared content for training sessions based on their own best practices, favorite books, articles, and ideologies.

 Aiming to develop mindful leaders, we’ve created a space to explore those practices and discuss opportunities and individual challenges.
 We encourage our managers to accept or reject information they receive, developing their own ways of thinking and finding their own authenticity.